Abishanka2004/Abishanka2004/README.md

 ### ML & AI Developer specializing in Computer Vision & LLM Agents

 ## About Me
 I build and deploy performance-optimized machine learning models and intelligent systems.
 Currently focused on real-time computer vision and agentic orchestration of Large Language Models.
-My core stack includes Python, PyTorch, and deploying on low-latency hardware.
-I'm passionate about translating complex AI research into robust, production-ready applications.
+My core stack includes Python, PyTorch, and SQL.
+I am currently wrapping up my M.Tech in AI/ML and actively looking for roles where I can build efficient, scalable models—especially when optimizing for hardware and latency constraints.

 ## Top Tools & Stack
 I rely heavily on these technologies to build efficient solutions: